 For example, I recently spoke with a bona fide CFO who had been applying for roles using a ‘professionally’ written resume which positioned him at the level of a Financial Controller.
 He wasted four months on applying for wrong roles, through no fault of his own.

 I get quite disturbed when I witness situations like these.
-Your career is an asset which you’ve built over a lifetime.
+Your career is an asset that you’ve built over a lifetime.
 I urge you to read my guide to choosing a writing service and find a resume professional who can manage your career with the level of professionalism it deserves.